JetixWP/really-simple-featured-video/readme.txt

 * **WooCommerce Single and Shop Archives Support** - A straightforward implementation for WooCommerce Product Featured Video.
 * **Astra Pro WooCommerce Module Support** - Support for vertical and horizontal product galleries.
 * **Salient Theme WPBakery Builder Support** - Support for Post Loop Builder element with Salient theme.
-* **Elementor Pro Support** - Support for Posts/archive widgets with Elementor Pro builder.
+* **Elementor Pro Support** - Support for Posts/Archive, WooCommerce Product widgets with Elementor Pro builder.
 * **Support for Core themes** - We support all the newer core themes such as TwentyTwenty Four to Classic themes.
 * **Video Controls such as Autoplay, Mute and more** - Manage everything for the featured videos, by setting them accordingly, options for these are available at settings page.
 * **Shortcodes** - Shortcodes to embed featured video at any post, page or product you want.